Vistx/Modbus-implementation/README.md

 # Code Explanation and Important Details
-`On the ESP32 side of the code, the serial begin baudrate must match  the selected baudrate  in the GUI application. `
+`On the ESP32 side of the code, the serial begin baudrate must match  the selected baudrate  in the GUI application.
+Also the COMport must be in use by other software `

 `Also, the slave ID in the ESP32  must match the ID of the called function in C# .  `